PRL-PRG/codedj-parasite/README.md

 - github linguist and cloc to be executed on snapshots
 - db guys should be able to regenerate their indices from the datafiles
-- a datastore should be able to rollback to any given savepoint
 - add projects from github directly
 - add issues